vitalets/awesome-smart-tv/README.md

 <a href="https://github.com/vitalets/awesome-smart-tv"><img align="right" width="150" src="https://user-images.githubusercontent.com/1473072/27913047-7c3a5e60-6267-11e7-8bd1-bef2bf3cd753.png"/></a>

-[Smart TV](https://en.wikipedia.org/wiki/Smart_TV) is a growing platform of TVs having access to internet and allowing to serf web-sites and install applications.
+[Smart TV](https://en.wikipedia.org/wiki/Smart_TV) is a growing platform of TVs having access to the internet and allowing to browse web-sites and install applications.
 It has own ecosystem with main players like Samsung, LG, Android TV and Apple TV.
 In this list you will find official and third-party resources for developing Smart TV apps and communicating with TV from remote devices.

 ## Contents
 * [Platforms](#platforms)